Ahead of the festive season, we caught up with Rob at the well cellared Wild Flor in Hove for some advice on what to drink. Here’s what he had to say.

 Christmas day, let’s get a few things straight.
 It’s a long lunch and it’s an absolute mash of flavours.
 To serve alongside whichever 72 part meal you’ll be serving, do not reach for your oldest and finest bottles.
 That’s not to say you shouldn’t drink great stuff but the sheer mash of flavours will knock the nuance out of those most refined choices.

-Start with some fizz, a lean, bright grower champagne or, for those who abstain on bubbles some fino sherry.
-For the white wines, which for many will carry them through, nothing tropical please.
+Start with some fizz, a lean, bright grower Champagne or, for those who abstain from bubbles some fino sherry.
+For the white wines, which for many will carry them through, nothing tropical, please.
 White Burgundy takes the day, the Macconais being the entry point and the grand wines of Beaune the top tier (Meursault, Chassagne, Puligny and co).
-The curveball would be to dive into the exceptional quality and joy provided by California’s Central coast, look for Chardonnay from Santa Barbara County.
+The curveball would be to dive into the exceptional quality and joy provided by California’s central coast, look for Chardonnay from Santa Barbara County.

 Finish the evening with too much baileys and a swing at the karaoke machine.

 I tend to steer clear of wines to lay down as gifts, almost none of us mortals have the facility to store them nor the patience in our own homes.
 Head to a merchant and look at the rockstars of somewhat modern regions.
 Take note of the recipient’s desire to drink fine wine, go for something friendly and think of it as a gateway.
 Head for California or South Africa, both produce generous wines that are truly fine, yet would bring joy to all.